Heum-hub/president_coin_game_frontend/README.md

 Dapp helps money poll

-1BNB = 100 YEOL = 100 MYUNG(Test with klayTestnet but deploy in BSC Mainnet)
+1BNB = 100 YEOL = 100 MYUNG(Test with klay Testnet but deploy in BSC Mainnet)

 We can predict next president by referencing supply of each coin